corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 * 1.0.0 Initial version
 * 1.0.1 Decrease overlap in effects when installed with ["Terraform" to Tomb World](https://steamcommunity.com/sharedfiles/filedetails/?id=2625663437)
+* 2.0.0 Upgrade for compatibility with Stellaris version 3.2 "Herbert"
+    * Account for new radiotrophic variant

 ## Source Code